nuxt/website-v2/content/en/guides/examples/assets.md

 In this example we show:

 - how to add an svg to the `<img>` tag from the assets folder.
 We also show how to add a background image.
-- how to add a css file to your project so it is globally available by adding it to the `css` property in the `nuxt.config` file.
+- how to add a css file to your project so it is globally available by adding it to the `css` property in the `nuxt.config.js` file.
 - how to reference the DMSans fonts from the assets folder using the `@font-face` rule in the `main.css` file.

 <base-alert type="next">